 My name is Rob Henderson, and I write about human nature, psychology, social class, TV shows, movies, political and social divisions, and more.

-I am perhaps most known for being the discoverer of "luxury beliefs," a term I coined to describe a new way of understanding the American status system.
+I am perhaps most known for pioneering the concept of "luxury beliefs," a term I coined to describe a new way of understanding the American status system.

-Once described as “self-made” by the New York Times, I obtained a B.S. in Psychology from Yale and am now a doctoral candidate at Cambridge University and a fellow at the University of Austin.
-I have written for the New York Times, the Wall Street Journal, the Boston Globe, and Quillette, among other outlets, and have appeared on several podcasts including Honestly with Bari Weiss, The Jordan B. Peterson Podcast, and Modern Wisdom with Chris Williamson.
+Once described as “self-made” by the New York Times, I then obtained a B.S. in Psychology from Yale (thanks to the G.I.
+Bill) and a Ph.D. in Psychology from the University of Cambridge (St. Catharine’s College), where I studied as a Gates Cambridge Scholar.
+I am currently a faculty fellow at the University of Austin, and have written for the New York Times, the Wall Street Journal, the Boston Globe, and Quillette, among other outlets, and have appeared on several podcasts including Honestly with Bari Weiss, The Jordan B. Peterson Podcast, and Modern Wisdom with Chris Williamson.

 All subscribers will receive a minimum of two posts per week, including substantive posts, book/article/movie/TV recommendations, and links to other interesting content.

-As a premium subscriber you will receive access to the comments section, where I will regularly participate.
+As a paid subscriber you will have access to premium content.
+You will be able to post and read comments.
 You will also have full access to the archives and regular Ask Me Anything threads, where I’ll answer your questions.
-I also have in mind several posts for premium subscribers only, including personal reflections, writing tips, and discussions of contentious topics.

 Please subscribe.
 It’s $9/month or $79/year.